OscarM2023/tooly/README.md

 The original idea was to follow the *minigrep* project to develop a simple *grep*, after that improve it or simply test other fun subcommands that represent a challenge to code or simply do something fun.

+My main objective was to learn new concepts about Rust and programming in general, as a result I tried to avoid AI autocompletion tools or LLM's in order to make the experience as raw as possible.

 # TO DO #

 - Update this documentation to be a little bit more descriptive.